Architectural Facade Elements: A Complete Guide to How They Are Made

 Scheme of the eaves with a drip moulding

-Drippers can be provided at the bottom of horizontal stucco elements to prevent rain and melt water from wetting the bottom of the decor and mounting seam and not leave dirty dusty drips on the walls.
+Drip grooves can be formed on the underside of horizontal elements so that rain and meltwater do not wet the bottom of the element and the mounting joint, and do not leave dirty streaks down the walls.

 Scheme of the eaves without a drip moulding